LuoXueling/luoxueling.github.io/_pages/about.md

   - /about.html
 ---

-🎓 I am currently a master's student at Shanghai Jiao Tong University (SJTU), where I also received my BEng degree.
-Having published an article on [CMAME](#pub-2022-data-driven) as the first author and one on [IJNME](#pub-2024-multiscale) as the third author, I am currently preparing [another manuscript](#pub-2024-piml) for Nature Communications.
-With an aspiration to delve into intriguing and innovative research, **I am looking for a PhD position in the fall term of 2025**.
-(For European universities, I am applying for positions with enrollment times **around April to September**.)
+🎓 I will be a Ph.D. student at Cornell University in August, 2025, working with Prof. Nikolaos Bouklas.
+Previously, I have received B.Eng. and M.Eng. from Shanghai Jiao Tong University (SJTU).
+I have published an article on [CMAME](#pub-2022-data-driven) as the first author, the other one on [IJNME](#pub-2024-multiscale) as the third author, and have submitted [a manuscript](#pub-2024-piml) to npj *Computational Materials*.

-I am truly a *programming guy* and sometimes even debug until 4 a.m.
-On [my GitHub](https://github.com/LuoXueling), you can find various projects I did for research and coursework that demonstrate my programming skills in computational mechanics (and machine learning, some new projects will be released before my new paper is submitted).
-These include 2D/3D linear-elastic/hyperelastic static/dynamic finite element methods using MATLAB [[GitHub link](https://github.com/LuoXueling/FiniteElementMethodAndQuasicontinuumFracture)] and C++ [[GitHub link](https://github.com/LuoXueling/FiniteElementMethodForBeamAndTrussStructures)], 2D kinematics and dynamics using C++ [[GitHub link](https://github.com/LuoXueling/ComputationalKinematicsDynamicsOfMechanicalSystems)], and 2D steady incompressible flow and Stokes flow using Python [[GitHub link](https://github.com/LuoXueling/ComputationalFluidMechanicsSimpleExamples)].

-🔫 Besides a fulfilling academic life, I relax by playing badminton🏸 or video games🎮, going to the gym🏋️, walking around the campus🚶, drinking a little🍺, and eating half of a watermelon🍉 (2kg maximum).
+🔫 Besides a fulfilling academic life, I relax by playing badminton🏸 or video games🎮, taking photographs using my Fujifilm📷, going to the gym🏋️, walking around the campus🚶, drinking a little🍺, and eating half of a watermelon🍉 (2kg maximum).

 If you find my Chinese given name Xueling difficult to pronounce [[Google translation](https://translate.google.com/?sl=auto&tl=en&text=%E9%9B%AA%E7%81%B5&op=translate)], you can pronounce Sharrin which sounds similar.
 My Chinese name, which means snow (雪⛄) and elf (灵🧚), looks and sounds like a girl's name, just like Sharrin.

 # Research Interest

-My research interests lie in **fracture phase field methods**, **machine learning**, **data-driven computational mechanics**, or more **general computational solid mechanics topics** (depending on the prospective advisor).
+My research interests lie in **fracture phase field methods**, **machine learning**, **data-driven computational mechanics**, or more **general computational solid mechanics topics**.
 My current research aims to incorporate data-driven methods into traditional mechanical analysis, such as the finite element method and fatigue life prediction methods, to complement each other.

+I am truly a *programming guy* and sometimes even debug until 4 a.m.
+On [my GitHub](https://github.com/LuoXueling), you can find various projects I did for research and coursework that demonstrate my programming skills in computational mechanics and machine learning.
+Regarding computational mechanics, I have released GitHub repositories for 2D/3D linear-elastic/hyperelastic static/dynamic finite element methods using MATLAB [[GitHub link](https://github.com/LuoXueling/FiniteElementMethodAndQuasicontinuumFracture)] and C++ [[GitHub link](https://github.com/LuoXueling/FiniteElementMethodForBeamAndTrussStructures)], 2D kinematics and dynamics using C++ [[GitHub link](https://github.com/LuoXueling/ComputationalKinematicsDynamicsOfMechanicalSystems)], and 2D steady incompressible flow and Stokes flow using Python [[GitHub link](https://github.com/LuoXueling/ComputationalFluidMechanicsSimpleExamples)].
+Regarding machine learning, I have open-sourced a machine learning platform named TabularEnsemble [[GitHub link](https://github.com/LuoXueling/tabular_ensemble)].

 # Education

+* **Ph.D. student, Mechanical Engineering**, Cornell University
+  * Starting in Aug.
+2025
+  * Advisor: Prof. Nikolaos Bouklas
 * **MEng, Computational Mechanics**, Shanghai Jiao Tong University (SJTU)
   * Sept.
-2022 - Present
+2022 - Mar.
+2025
   * GPA: 3.82/4.0
   * Thesis: Machine-Learning-Based Fatigue Life Prediction of Fiber-Reinforced Composite Materials
+  * Advisor: Prof. Lu-Wen Zhang
 * **BEng, Engineering Mechanics**, Shanghai Jiao Tong University (SJTU)
   * Sept.
 2018 - Jun.
 2022
   * GPA: 3.78/4.3 (88.8/100)